benchmark-urbanism/cityseer-api/vitepress_backup/metrics/layers.md

 | 2 | assigned network index - nearest |
 | 3 | assigned network index - next-nearest |

 The arrays at indices `2` and `3` will be initialised with `np.nan`.
-These will be populated when the [Data_Layer.assign_to_network](#assign-to-network) method is invoked.
+These will be populated when the [DataLayer.assign_to_network](#assign-to-network) method is invoked.

 </FuncElement>

 Data\_Layer <Chip text="class"/>
 -----------

-<FuncSignature>Data_Layer(data_uids, data_map)</FuncSignature>
+<FuncSignature>DataLayer(data_uids, data_map)</FuncSignature>

-Categorical data, such as land-use classifications and numerical data, can be assigned to the network as a [`Data_Layer`](/metrics/layers.html#data-layer).
-A `Data_Layer` represents the spatial locations of data points, and can be used to calculate various mixed-use, land-use accessibility, and statistical measures.
+Categorical data, such as land-use classifications and numerical data, can be assigned to the network as a [`DataLayer`](/metrics/layers.html#data-layer).
+A `DataLayer` represents the spatial locations of data points, and can be used to calculate various mixed-use, land-use accessibility, and statistical measures.
 Importantly, these measures are computed directly over the street network and offer distance-weighted variants; the combination of which, makes them more contextually sensitive than methods otherwise based on simpler crow-flies aggregation methods.

 The coordinates of data points should correspond as precisely as possible to the location of the feature in space; or, in the case of buildings, should ideally correspond to the location of the building entrance.

-Note that in many cases, the [`Data_Layer_From_Dict`](#data-layer-from-dict) class will provide a more convenient alternative for instantiating this class.
+Note that in many cases, the [`DataLayerFromDict`](#data-layer-from-dict) class will provide a more convenient alternative for instantiating this class.

 <FuncHeading>Parameters</FuncHeading>